csc7/PP3_CI_QCSDA/README.md

 # **6 .
 Features**

-The website consists of four pages, where each of them is divided in three parts: header, body and footer.
-The features contained in each of the pages and parts are the following ones:
+The program runs in a terminal, including the following features:

-- ### **Website logo**
+- ### **Welcome message**

-It is located in all pages, fixed, top-left, and always visible.
+It is the message that appears right after running the program.

 *User Stories Addressed by this Feature: 8; 16; 17; 18 and 21.*